AioneseiMarian/Message-Queues-in-C/README.md

 # Proiect-PSO

 ## To Do's
-- Server level database in case of server crash
+- Server message database for message recovery
-- ACK's
-- TTL for messages at server
+    - mechanism for calling closing function at server close
-- unicast & broadcast

-## Features
+- Json utility library
+- Subscriber' interests
+    - 'interest' field in Subscriber
+    - Server sends message of interests when getting one
+- one thread for handling subscribers, one for publishers